 In the spirit of her career, the annual Carter lectures offer the university community and the greater public the perspectives of Africanist scholars on issues of pressing importance to the peoples and societies of Africa.
 Since 2004, the Center has (with the generous support of the College of Liberal Arts & Sciences) appointed a Carter Faculty Fellow to serve as convener of the conference.

-Please check the links below for more information about the current Carter conference as well as previous conferences.
+Please check the links below for more information about previous conferences.

 2007 African Visual Cultures: Crossing Disciplines, Crossing Regions